Topological horseshoes for surface homeomorphisms: Introduction

 \begin{itemize} \item Then, at least one of the following situation occurs: \begin{enumerate} \item there exists $q$ arbitrarily large such that $\check f^q\circ T^{-1}$ has a fixed point; \item there exists $q$ arbitrarily large such that $\check f^q\circ T$ has a fixed point. \end{enumerate} \item Moreover, if $z_*$ is positively recurrent then $f$ has a topological horseshoe. \end{itemize} \end{propositionmain}

 An important section of this article is devoted to a structural study of the homeomorphisms of the $2$-sphere $\S^2$ with no horseshoe.
+For instance we will get a very precise description of the transitive sets (see Proposition K).
 Let us state the fundamental result. \begin{theoremain} Let $f:\S^2\to\S^2$ be an orientation preserving homeomorphism that has no topological horseshoe.
 Then, the set

 can be covered by a family $(A_{\alpha})_{\alpha\in\mathcal A}$ of invariant sets such that:

 \begin{enumerate} \item $A_{\alpha}$ is a fixed point free topological open annulus and $f\vert_{A_{\alpha}}$ is isotopic to the identity; \item if $\kappa$ is a generator of $H_1(A_{\alpha},\Z)$, there exists a lift of $f\vert_{A_{\alpha}}$ to the universal covering space of $A_{\alpha}$ whose rotation numbers are all included in $[0,1]$; \item $A_{\alpha}$ is maximal for the two previous properties. \end {enumerate} \end{theoremain}